 Truth Concepts is an advanced software suite used by financial professionals to analyze various various scenarios using Economic Value Added (EVA) principles.
 They do have a stand-alone real estate analysis tool that many investors would find useful.

-We currently have 7 detailed videos with financial calculator walk-throughs of different topics such as 401Ks, financing, life insurance, and college education.
+We have several detailed videos with financial calculator walk-throughs of different topics such as 401Ks, financing, mortgages, life insurance, and college education.
 These videos can be found here ->

 Our mission is to help your family and/or business realize its full financial potential.
 We help identify areas where money is getting away from you in the form of opportunity cost (taxes, fees, inaccessible cash) and bring that money back under your control.